Pinqua/apple.com-frontend/README.md

 Recreate/Clone the homepage of the apple.com websites with a responsive mobile-friendly layout as a part of frontend challenge (Totality Corp).

+**Content of website can be modified or updated through JSON file**

 ## Demo

 https://ac-ps.vercel.app